-- 4.70 Ancillary fossil fuels can be used by the installation for the following purposes: - cleansing other fuels from the accredited RHI installation's combustion system prior to using fossil fuel to heat the combustion system to its normal temperature - the heating of the accredited RHI installation's combustion system to its normal operating temperature or the maintenance of that temperature - ignition of fuels of low or variable calorific value - emission control - for accredited RHI installations which are CHP, standby generation or the testing of standby generation capacity. - 4.71 The details above refer to fossil fuel used in the same plant as the biomass (e.g. in the same boiler chamber), rather than the use of fossil fuel in a different boiler.
+- 4.74 Ancillary fossil fuels can be used by the installation for the following purposes: - cleansing other fuels from the accredited RHI installation's combustion system prior to using fossil fuel to heat the combustion system to its normal temperature - the heating of the accredited RHI installation's combustion system to its normal operating temperature or the maintenance of that temperature - ignition of fuels of low or variable calorific value - emission control - for accredited RHI installations which are CHP, standby generation or the testing of standby generation capacity.42 - 4.75 The details above refer to fossil fuel used in the same plant as the biomass (e.g. in the same boiler chamber), rather than the use of fossil fuel in a different boiler.
 As outlined in Volume 1, chapter 9, section 'Fossil fuelled and dual fuelled biomass plants', a fossil fuel boiler is permitted alongside an eligible installation provided it is metered separately and excluded from heat supported by the RHI.

-&lt;sup>37 This notification should be made as an amendment via your RHI account on the RHI Register.
-In the first instance, you should send the notification to our RHI amendments email address (rhi.notification@ofgem.gov.uk) with the RHI number in the subject box.
+41 This notification should be made as an amendment via your RHI account on the RHI Register.
+In the first instance, you should send the notification to our RHI amendments email address (rbi notification@ofgem.gov.uk.) with the RHI number in the subject box

-&lt;sup>38 "Standby generation" means the generation of electricity by equipment which is not used frequently or regularly to generate electricity and where all the electricity generated by that equipment is used by the accredited RHI installation.
+^{(&}lt;u>rhi.notification@ofgem.gov.uk) with the RHI number in the subject box.
+42 "Standby generation" means the generation of electricity by equipment which is not used frequently or regularly to generate electricity and where all the electricity generated by that equipment is used by the accredited RHI installation.

-- 4.72 Where the use of fossil fuel for the specified ancillary purposes is required at the plant, up to 10% of the energy content of all the fuels (biomass and fossil) used at the installation during the quarter can be from fossil fuel for ancillary purposes. - 4.73 The exception to this is where only the heat generated by certain combustion units is eligible for support.
+- 4.76 Where the use of fossil fuel for the specified ancillary purposes is required at the plant, up to 10% of the energy content of all the fuels 43(biomass and fossil) used at the installation during the quarter can be from fossil fuel for ancillary purposes. - 4.77 The exception to this is where only the heat generated by certain combustion units is eligible for support.
 In this case the 10% limit of ancillary fossil fuel is in relation to the energy content of all the fuels used in the eligible combustion unit(s), rather than across the whole installation.
-Where the energy content is above this level, the participant would be in breach of their ongoing obligations. - 4.74 For details on how plants should demonstrate that they meet this requirement, see the following sections.
+Where the energy content is above this level, the participant would be in breach of their ongoing obligations. - 4.78 For details on how plants should demonstrate that they meet this requirement, see the following sections.